Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

-Capital Cost Allowance (CCA) is a tax deduction that Canadian businesses can claim for the cost of “depreciable property” that is used to carry out business operations.
-Capital cost refers to the amount of money you paid for the property and includes items like delivery charges and sales tax
+Capital Cost Allowance (CCA) is a tax deduction that businesses in Canada can claim for the cost of “depreciable property” that is used to carry out business operations.
+Capital cost refers to the amount of money you paid for the property and includes items like delivery charges and sales tax.

-Depreciable property for a business can mean many things – instruments for musicians for example, or pickup trucks for instrument distributors.
+Depreciable property for a business can mean many things, like instruments for musicians or pickup trucks for instrument distributors.
 The amount of capital cost allowance that you can claim for your car, however, depends on the type of vehicle you have.
 The CCA allows business owners to recover lost funds resulting from the depreciation of property used for their business, or in this case, depreciation of your business vehicle.

-Are you Eligible For Capital Cost Allowance on Your Vehicle?
+Are You Eligible For The Capital Cost Allowance On Your Vehicle?

 Before hastily deciding to purchase a vehicle in the hopes of writing off the expense, let’s take a look at some of the eligibility criteria for doing so.